 This certificate of study addresses the needs of residents and fellows to attain knowledge in the basic principles of clinical research-analyzing data, understanding medical literature, and communicating results.
 All coursework is online, providing flexibility for the trainees and training programs.

-Students completing this certificate can then apply to either the Clinical Research Organization and Management (http://online.drexel.edu/online-degrees/biomedical-degrees/ms-crom/) or the Clinical Research for
+Students completing this certificate can then apply to either the Clinical Research Organization and Management (http://online.drexel.edu/online-degrees/biomedical-d